Sagi23/rock-paper-scissor/README.md

-### Description
+### Description:

-Project that let you play rock-paper-scissor.
+Project that let you play rock-paper-scissor in a cool design.
 The project is responsive to all device sizes(on mobile preferd to rotate phone).

 ### The Stack i used: